microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-33-images.md

 category: AzureStack
 order: 3
 ---
 Azure Stack enables administrators to make VM images, such as their organization’s custom VHD, available to their tenants.
 Images can be referenced by Azure Resource Manager templates or added to the Azure Marketplace UI with the creation of a Marketplace item.
-No images are included by default in the Azure Stack Technical Preview 3 Refresh.
+No images are included by default in the Azure Stack Development Kit.

 An image can be added to your Azure Stack Platform Image Repository (PIR) in 2 ways - via the portal, or programmatically.
 We'll focus on the programmatical approach, specifically with PowerShell, as it's faster, and more repeatable.
 Plus, you can copy and paste my code ;-)

 ### Downloading an Image

-Firstly, you should be **logged into you Azure Stack environment, and specifically, within the MAS-CON01 machine**.
+Firstly, you should be **logged into you Azure Stack environment, and specifically, on the Azure Stack Development Kit host**.

 For the purpose of our testing, we're going to focus on Linux images.
 Microsoft has worked with a number of Linux vendors to provide a set of Azure Stack-compatible images for use in your Azure Stack environments: